-Are you in deeper water than you realise?
+Quasi directors – in deeper than you realise?

-You may step up as a director for a variety of reasons.
+You may step up as a director for a variety of reasons and not realise that you are deemed a quasi director with all the responsibilities of statutory directors.
 What if you advise the company directors on what to do?
 What if you attend board meetings?
 What if you represent a corporate shareholder in discussions?
 But what you may not realise is that in stepping up you are at risk of falling into the grey area of ‘quasi-director’.
 This may be bad news as if you are found to be a quasi-director you could be held responsible for your actions as if you were a company director but have no protection or recourse to funds to solve the problem.

 Types of ‘quasi-director’

-There are several scenarios where someone assisting the directors may be held to account as a company director themselves.
+There are several scenarios where someone assisting the directors may be seen as a quasi director and held to account as a company director.
 Some are more obvious than others.

 An independent adviser who usually devotes only part of their time to the affairs of the company but is neither a formal director nor an employee of the company.